SeventeenthEarth/sudal/docs/e2e-testing-guide.md

 sleep 10           # Wait for server to start make test.e2e      # Run E2E tests
 ```

+## Summary

+The E2E testing framework has successfully migrated from a custom BDD implementation to **Godog v0.14 + Gherkin**, providing:

+- **Human-readable test scenarios** using natural language
+- **Comprehensive protocol coverage** for both REST and gRPC
+- **Flexible test execution** with tag-based filtering
+- **Maintainable test organization** with domain-based feature files
+- **Robust error handling** for both positive and negative scenarios
+- **Concurrent testing support** for performance validation

+This migration maintains all existing test coverage while providing a more standard, maintainable, and extensible testing framework for future development.

 For detailed implementation examples and advanced patterns, refer to the existing test files in the `/test/e2e` directory.